couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

  * **Parallel Compaction**

    By default, compaction operates sequentially, executing first on the database and then the Views if both are configured for auto-compaction.

-   By enabling parallel compaction, both the databases and the views can be compacted at the same time.
+If you enable parallel compaction, both the databases and the views can be compacted at the same time.
 This requires more CPU and database activity for both to be processed simultaneously, but if you have CPU cores and disk I/O (for example, if the database and view index information is stored on different physical disk devices), the two can complete in a shorter time.

+ * **Metadata Purge Interval**

+   You can remove tombstones for expired and deleted items as part of the auto-compaction process.
+Tombstones are records containing the key and metadata for deleted and expired items and are used for eventually consistency between clusters and for views.

-Configuration of auto-compaction is performed through the Couchbase Server Web Admin Console.
-For more information on the default settings, see [Settings](#couchbase-admin-web-console-settings).
+Configuration of auto-compaction is through Couchbase Web Console.
+For more information on the settings, see [Settings](#couchbase-admin-web-console-settings).
 Information on per-bucket settings is through the Couchbase Bucket create/edit screen.
 See [Creating and Editing Data Buckets](#couchbase-admin-web-console-data-buckets-createedit).